mdolab/pygeo/paper/paper.md

 -->
 The free-form deformation (FFD) method [@Sederberg1986] is one of the most popular three-dimensional geometry parameterization approaches.
 This approach embeds the entire reference geometry in a parameterized volume.
-The set of control points that determine the shape of the volume can be displaced to change the location of the points inside.
+The set of control points that determine the shape of the volume are displaced to manipulate the points inside.
 <!--JLA: The control points do not have to be (and often are not) on the surface of the embedding volume -->
-The user can realize a high degree of geometry control by selecting different control point densities and locations.
+The user can have a high degree of control over the geometry by selecting different control point densities and locations.

 Individual control points can be moved to obtain local shape modifications.
 In pyGeo, these are referred to as _local_ design variables because a single control point is affected.
-It is also common to define geometric operations involving a collection of control points.
+Conversely, it is also common to define geometric operations involving a collection of control points across the entire FFD block.
-In pyGeo, these are referred to as _global_ design variables because control points across the entire FFD block can be affected.
+These are referred to as _global_ design variables in pyGeo.
 For example, twist variables can be defined as rotations of the control points about a reference axis that runs along the wing. <!-- MM: this is a good example but I feel we need to specify what twist is to a non-aerospace audience-->

 \autoref{fig:FFD_DV} shows a few common planform design variables for an aircraft wing.